top of page

 AMY DAHM HUH

-Dr. Amy Dahm Huh is a versatile performer, recognized as a soloist, chamber musician, and collaborator with living composers, as well as enthusiastic educator.
-She has been featured in venues including Carnegie Hall, Lincoln Center, Spain Zaragoza Auditorium, Tokyo Metropolitan Arts Space, Fukuoka Acros Hall, Shanghai Oriental Arts Center, Beijing Forbidden City Concert Hall, Hong Kong Cultural Centre, Seoul Arts Center, the United Nations Headquarters, and the South Korean Embassy.
-In 2015 and 2020, her Starry Duo violin-viola ensemble released two albums worldwide.
+Dr. Amy Dahm Huh is a versatile performer recognized as a soloist, chamber musician, music director, and cultural advocate bridging East and West.
+She is equally active as a collaborator with living composers and a curator of cross-disciplinary projects.
+Her performances have taken her to major venues including Carnegie Hall, Lincoln Center, Zaragoza Auditorium, Tokyo Metropolitan Arts Space, Fukuoka Acros Hall, Shanghai Oriental Arts Center, Beijing Forbidden City Concert Hall, Hong Kong Cultural Centre, Seoul Arts Center, and the United Nations Headquarters.